 - HIV/AIDS and sexually transmitted infections because they have not had extensive sexual health education about their same sex needs

 - Poor overall health.
 When poverty, homelessness, isolation, depression, and homophobia overlap, it makes healthy living very difficult.

 - Use language that includes everyone and doesn’t make assumptions (i.e.; refer to “partner” versus girlfriend/boyfriend).

 - Speak out when you hear people using the words like “fag”, “gay”, or “dyke” as a put down or insult.

 - Post a rainbow symbol at home and work to let everyone know you won’t tolerate discrimination.

-- Know how and where to refer LGBTQ youth for help!
+- Know how and where to refer LGBTQ2S+ youth for help

 - Be familiar with the Canadian Charter of Rights and Freedoms section that includes sexual orientation and gender identity.

-- Make sure your workplace has had training and education on LGBTQ issues.
+- Make sure your workplace has had training and education on LGBTQ2S+ issues.

 For more information, please contact The Clinic at 519-663-5317.